-Laura and Steve Brown founded Casa Alma in 2009 and are the current resident volunteers along with their three daughters, Emily, Anna and Ella.
+Laura and Steve Brown founded Casa Alma in 2009 and have served as resident volunteers since that time.
 They are former Maryknoll Lay Missioners (Chile, ’05); Steve is a graduate of the University of Notre Dame (’95) and Laura is a graduate of Swarthmore College (’95) and the University of Connecticut School of Social Work (’97).
 Both are life-long Catholics who seek to live in right relationship with God, with others, and with the natural world.

-Non-resident volunteers cultivate gardens, expand hospitality, and take action in the community.
-Contact us for more information.
+Non-resident volunteers are essential to Casa Alma!
+They cultivate gardens, support our hospitality efforts, help with administrative tasks and take action in the community.
+Please contact us for more information.

 Homeless and low-income families live at Casa Alma as guests.
 We deeply appreciate the opportunity to know, accompany, and learn from: Josefina, Yeimi, Moises, Carlos, Eliseo, Josue, Larry, Patricia, Kayla, Evan, Sara, Elijah, Maya, Sheron, Shirley, Desi, Lina, Gregory, Mutusim, Heidy, Linda, Sade, Sadeja, Sky, Winter, Tatyana, Reuben, Delicia, Damari, Cynthia, Alex, Isaias and Naomi.

 Please remember these guests and all who experience housing instability in your thoughts and prayers, and, support structural change and justice efforts.
 Connect to the Charlottesville Low-Income Housing Coalition, the Jefferson School African-American Heritage Center, Showing Up for Racial Justice and the Charlottesville-area Immigrant Resource and Advocacy Coalition.

 The Christ of the Breadlines, by Fritz Eichenberg